crinaldi44/JobApp-Client/README.md

 long-polling techniques to my Gmail account to monitor applications for any changes.
 This will allow me to fully automate the process of managing my applications!

+*Due to security reasons, the backend code is kept private as sensitive information is stored on the live preview repo.
+If *you would like to view the code, however, please feel free to contact me and I will be happy to share it!

 ## CRA BoilerPlate
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).